 It’s a result of the way many product manufacturers push products, how operators have used solutions in the past, and a variety of installation providers who fail to control their installs under approved quality programs.

-First, let’s look at the commodity approach.
-There are two approaches product manufactures take to bring their systems to market.
+Let’s first look at the commodity approach, because there are two approaches product manufactures take to bring their systems to market.